hm-aemy/hm-aemy.github.io/topics/constraint-horn-clauses.md

 -	Handling inheritance and polymorphism in the CHC framework
 -	Checking safety properties (e.g., memory safety, invariants, assertions) This project offers an opportunity to gain hands-on experience in static analysis tools and CHCs.
-For further information or to express your interest, please contact:
+For further information or to express your interest feel free to reach out.
--	matthias.guedemann@hm.edu
--	mario.qosja@hm.edu